Dr. Giorgio Gagliardi collaborated with the second study group on Medjugorje (1985) and was the scientific coordinator of the third one (1998).

 These groups, in fact, were formed, in the overwhelming majority, of doctors who had never come close to similar phenomena.

-This is due mainly to two reasons: scientific studies of the manifestations of the mystical type are still in their infancy, and researchers with some experience are, therefore, very few; in addition, the teams that run experimental studies on the Medjugorje seers weren't selected by an authority outside and above the parties, but were spontaneous and constituted themselves.
+This is due mainly to two reasons: researchers with some experience in scientific studies of the manifestations of the mystical type are very few; in addition, the teams that run experimental studies on the Medjugorje seers weren't selected by an authority outside and above the parties, but were spontaneous and constituted themselves.

-Dr Gagliardi was initially inclined to believe the "seers" but, over time, has adopted a very cautious stance in the interpretation of the Medjugorje phenomenon (as he declared himself on 15 June 2007, during an interview in the television studio by Italian journalist Corrado Augias during the program Enigma, broadcasted by Rai 3).
+Dr Gagliardi was initially inclined to believe the Medjugorje "seers" but, over time, has adopted a very cautious stance (as he declared himself on 15 June 2007, during an interview in the television studio by Italian journalist Corrado Augias during the program Enigma, broadcasted by Rai 3).

 Here is the extract of an interview with Dr. Gagliardi published on the Swiss newspaper "Corriere del Ticino" on June 12, 2017:

 [...] in 1998, actually, I was the coordinator of the third study group on Medjugorje, that was requested by the village pastor, Father Ivan Landeka. [...]